Cloud-Innovation-Partners/cloudtdms/docs/Use_Cases.md

 }
 ```

-# How To Load Synthetic Data to all Database.
+# How To Load Synthetic Data to MySQL, MsSQL and Postgres databases.
 **Statement** : Load recent 100 data records from synthetic data to MySQL, MSSQL and POSTGRES databases named `mysql_db`, `mssql_db`and `postgres_db` respectively.
 Before loading mask the `card` column,
 encrypt the `fname` column, substitute the `ctype` column and shuffle `lname`, `passcode` of `synthetic` data.